 Before selecting a detox, make sure that you choose a facility that has a treatment length that works for your specific addiction.
 If you’re addicted to alcohol, you can likely get through the detox period in a week or two.
 If you’re on opiates, you might want to select at least a 90-day program and then get a referral for a transitional housing program.
 Detox itself may abate mostly by month three, but if you’re still experiencing intense cravings, you need a safe place.

-Each addict will be different.
+Each addict will be different and the amount of time it takes to break an addiction is also different.
 There are even addicts who somehow manage to get through the detox period on their own before entering a transitional housing program, but as the old saying goes, don’t be a hero.
 There is an abundant amount of help for addiction.
 Whatever length of treatment you choose, any length of time in treatment is going to shed new light on the issues that are leading you down a path of addiction.
 Detox itself may be over in a few months, but recovery itself extends for the duration of life.
 It is in the little things that addicts do as they are recovering.
 Something as simple as getting your first job after out of treatment, or meeting a new friend, can be an experience related to recovery.

 REBUILDING TAKES TIME